 Are graduate school application deadlines extended?

-The College of Graduate Studies is not extending application deadlines at this time.
+The College of Graduate Studies is not extending application deadlines at this time unless otherwise communicated by the program .
 We do understand that some supportive materials may be delayed.
 If you are concerned about any delay in your supportive materials such as transcripts, test scores, etc, please contact Graduate Admissions at firstname.lastname@example.org.